christopherriley/json2go/README.md

 #### `step 3 - generate the code`

-the app will not work until the code is generated from the json
+in order for the app to run, the go code will need to be generated from the json

 ```bash
 > go generate